seanwhs/Tutorials/Security/Privacy-Engineering/0-Introduction.md

 **Part 0: Introduction**

 Welcome to **Privacy by Design: Engineering the Default** — the most practical, code-first guide to building applications where privacy isn’t an afterthought, a legal checkbox, or a marketing slogan.
 It is the **default behavior** of the system.
-By the end of this series, you will have built **MindfulLog**, a fully functional mental-health journaling application that demonstrates production-grade privacy engineering from the ground up.
+By the end of this series, you will have built **GreyMatter MindfulLog**, a fully functional mental-health journaling application that demonstrates production-grade privacy engineering from the ground up.

 ### Why This Series Exists
 Most “privacy” tutorials stop at “add a consent banner and a terms-of-service link.”
 That approach fails users and engineers alike.
 Real privacy engineering asks a harder question: